xavierrao/mostLikelyTo/README.md

-# Most Likely To Game
+# Most Likely To

-A fun, real-time multiplayer game where players vote on "Who is most likely to..." questions, with a twist: one player gets a fake (humorous or quirky) question, and others must guess who the imposter is.
+A fun, real-time multiplayer game where players vote on "Who is most likely to..." questions, with a twist: one player gets a fake question, and others must guess who the imposter is.
 Questions are generated dynamically using AI (via Groq API) for uniqueness, with a fallback to a predefined pool in `questions.json`.

 The game is built with Node.js, Express, Socket.io for real-time interactions, and React for the frontend.
 It's designed for casual group play among friends.